-You probably either already own a trampoline or your kids have been begging you to get one so it’s time to think of the lawn and how this big investment effects that area of your property.
+You probably either already own a trampoline (or your kids have been begging you to get one) so it’s time to think of the lawn and how this big investment effects the grass that will likely go underneath it.

-The effect a trampoline has on your lawn is usually significant and it may be a cause for some concern for some home owners who like keeping a well manicured patch.
-For people like this a common question that arises is whether or not putting a trampoline out in the lawn will kill the grass… and if it will kill off a big spot in the lawn how can it be stopped.
+The effect a trampoline can have on your grass is usually pretty significant.
+It may be a cause of concern for some home owners who prefer keeping a well manicured lawn.
+People like this frequently ask me and other lawn care professionals whether or not putting a trampoline out in the lawn will kill the grass… and if it will kill off a big spot in the lawn, how can it be stopped.

 Like most things in life, there are pros and cons to any and all decisions you make – this is definitely true when it comes to to decision to buy a trampoline.

-The benefits of trampolines are that they offer a way to enjoy the outdoors (as well as a way to get exercise) for the whole family from Spring all the way through Autumn.
+The benefits of owning a trampoline is that they offer a great way to enjoy the outdoors (as well as a way to get exercise) for the whole family from Spring all the way through Autumn.

 A main drawbacks of owning a trampoline however is that they become a long-term extended part of your yard much like a tree or shrub does.

 Thanks to the large size of a trampoline it will affect the way you take care of and maintain your lawn and landscape.

 These major pieces of equipment can be tied together into the landscape nicely when you have a lot of money to spend but the fact of the matter is that most American’s simply don’t want to completely overhaul their yards to install a trampoline.
 They just want to run down to Big Lots or Walmart and pick up the cheapest option available that looks big enough for their needs.

 If you want to try out a basic trampoline for a year or two and not kill off the grass in the event you want to get rid of it in the not too distant future then there are steps to take.

 First I’ll tackle the most glaring questions as best as I can.